-- 1. To contribute to the Distributor Takeback Scheme (DTS) project fund for suitable Local Authority project applications (assuming that the DTS remains in operation beyond the end of 2016 in a similar form to present).
-The DTS project fund is well established and has been proven as a constructive vehicle for project funding. - 2.
-To conduct appropriate research and feasibility studies or other projects as may be required by Defra in the national interests to ensure future stability of the UK WEEE system and compliance with the WEEE Directive. - 3.
-To contribute towards the costs incurred by schemes in meeting regulation 34 requests from Local Authorities which do not have regular collection arrangements, particularly in more remote or higher cost areas where these are required, and where schemes do not need these collections to meet their own targets.
-Our suggested mechanism is by paying an amount into The Producer Scheme Balancing System, a recently established organisation which ensures that Local Authorities continue to have their WEEE collected under regulation 34.
+- 1. To contribute alongside the Distributor Takeback Scheme (DTS) project fund to a suitable round of the Local Authority WEEE project fund.
+The DTS project fund is well established and has been proven as a constructive vehicle for project funding in the past. - 2.
+To conduct appropriate research and feasibility studies or other projects as may be considered appropriate by Defra in the national interests to ensure future operation and stability of the UK WEEE system and compliance with the WEEE Directive.